Quantitative nonembeddability of groups of polynomial growth into uniformly convex spaces: Introduction

-A stronger bound was given for cocompact lattices $\Gamma$ of Carnot groups by Gartland \cite[Corollary 1.6]{gartland2020estimates}: if $G$ is a Carnot group of step $s$ (to be defined below) and $\Gamma$ is a cocompact lattice of $G$, then
+A stronger bound for Euclidean targets was given for cocompact lattices $\Gamma$ of Carnot groups by Gartland \cite[Corollary 1.6]{gartland2020estimates}: if $G$ is a Carnot group of step $s$ (to be defined in subsubsection \ref{subsubsec:carnot-qual}) and $\Gamma$ is a cocompact lattice of $G$, then